 Since I’ve implemented this baking-every-Monday idea, I’ve had approximately one success and one failure.
 For fans of baseball in Boston in the mid-90s, this is about the time we’d accept that the Red Sox had hit that mid-season slump from which there was no return.
-In fact, when we went to games, I’d sit there and say, “Look – Stonehenge!” from an old one-liner that goes like this:
+In fact, when we went to games, I’d sit there and say, “Look – Stonehenge!” from an old joke that goes like this:

 Defensively the Red Sox are a lot like Stonehenge.
 They are old, they don’t move, and no one is certain why they are positioned the way they are. — Dan Shaughnessy